open-telemetry/opentelemetry-ruby-contrib/resource_detectors/container/README.md

 # Opentelemetry::Resource::Detectors::Container

-The `opentelemetry-resource_detectors-container` gem provides a container resource detector for OpenTelemetry.
+The `opentelemetry-resourcedetector-container` gem provides a container resource detector for OpenTelemetry.

 ## What is OpenTelemetry?